Panel 1

 The indicator requires simple algebraic and GIS analyses to determine numbers, percentages, and cartographic representations.

-As of September 30, 2024, just over 2,030 geosites have been inventoried, around 70 fewer than the previous year, but the number is continuously changing (Figure 1).
-This reflects a rising environmental awareness among citizens, particularly regarding geodiversity.
-In collaboration with Italian regions, the entire inventory is being revised, and geosite records are being progressively updated.
-The total number of geosites is decreasing in favor of improved data quality.
+As of 30 September 2025, just over 2,100 geosites have been inventoried, about 70 more geosites than in the previous year, but the number is continuously evolving (Figure 1).
+This reflects an increase in environmental awareness among citizens, particularly with regard to geodiversity.
+Thanks to collaboration with the Italian regions, the entire inventory is being revised, progressively updating the geosite records it contains.
+Over the years, the total number generally tends to decrease in favour of data quality.